mohammedidriss/Group-9---small-micro-and-nano-language-Models/README.md

 This section takes a pre-trained small language model and further trains it on a specific task.

   * **Configuration:** It defines a `ProjectConfig` class to hold all important settings in one place, such as file paths, model names (`distilgpt2`), the dataset to use (`squad`), and training parameters like learning rate and batch size.
-  * **Load Base Model:** It downloads `distilgpt2`, a smaller, distilled version of GPT-2, and its tokenizer.
+  * **Load Base Model:** It downloads "phi-2' for scenarion 1 & 3, `distilgpt2` for scenario 2, a smaller, distilled version of GPT-2, and its tokenizer.
 This model is chosen because it's small enough to train quickly.
    * **Prepare SQuAD Dataset:** It loads the Stanford Question Answering Dataset (SQuAD).
 A custom function then formats this data into a specific "RAG-style" prompt, which looks like this:
     ```
     Context: [some paragraph]
     Instruction: [a question about the paragraph]
     Response: [the answer]
     ```
     Training the model on this format teaches it to answer questions based on a provided context, which is the core idea behind RAG.
+  * ** Scenario 2 dataset** The databricks dataset was deliberitly selected in an attempt to prove that data quality is essential for the accuracy of the model.
   * **Training:** It uses the Hugging Face `Trainer` to fine-tune `distilgpt2` on the formatted SQuAD dataset.
 The script is smart enough to resume from a previous checkpoint if the training process was interrupted.
   * **Save Model:** Once training is complete, the newly fine-tuned model is saved to your Google Drive.